 While I tend to consider Pilgrim to be a setting for a more “typical” night out on the town, there’s no denying that it’s one of the more quirky bars in Edinburgh.
 And considering the entire bar is made out of hundreds of suitcases, it makes absolute sense to feature it on a travel blog!

-There is also a row of seats that are old cinema seats, sofas made of jeans, and they offer tiki-style cocktails.
+There are also sofas made out of jeans, a row of seats that are old cinema seats, and they offer tiki-style cocktails.

 They do offer food, although I’ve only ever tried the nachos which were pretty average.
 This is definitely a funky place to come on a night out, regardless!